Nicole “Snooki” Polizzi had a few more unique and lovable guests who assist her in having a good time with the advent of her 0.33 baby.

 “BESTIES,” she wrote along with the shot.

 Want all of the latest being pregnant and beginning announcements, plus movie star mother blogs?
-Click right here to get the ones and greater inside the PEOPLE Parents e-newsletter.
+Click here to get the ones and more inside the PEOPLE Parents e-newsletter.

 “All the meatballs,” Cortese captioned a couple of snaps, creating a loving connection with her shared nickname with Polizzi.

-Following the birthday celebration, Polizzi thanked all of her pals and relatives for making the day so special for her and toddler Angelo.
+After the birthday celebration, Polizzi thanked her friends and relatives for making the day special for her and her toddler, Angelo.

 “Had such a great sprinkle!
 My circle of relatives did amazing spoiling infant Angelo!” she wrote alongside a photograph of herself cradling her baby bump and posing alongside a blue-tiered cake.

-After announcing in November that she and her husband, Jionni LaValle, were anticipating a sibling for Giovanna and her large brother, Polizzi discovered the subsequent month that the couple could be welcoming a boy.
+After announcing in November that she and her husband, Jionni LaValle, were anticipating a sibling for Giovanna and her large brother, Polizzi discovered that the couple could welcome a boy the following month.

 The reality celebrity surprised lovers in mid-April by sharing her son’s name, who is anticipated to arrive in June.

-While thanking Cortese for some toddler gifts, Polizzi showed off the personalized teddy bear safety blanket, piggy bank, and a fleece throw blanket she’d received — all with the call “Angelo” published on them.
+While thanking Cortese for some toddler gifts, Polizzi showed off the personalized teddy bear safety blanket, piggy bank, and fleece throw blanket she’d received—all with the call “Angelo” published on them.

 Another popular example of kids on a mission is From the Mixed-Up Files of Mrs. Basil E. Frankweiler by E. L. Konigsburg.
 It is about two children who run away from the suburbs to New York City and handle themselves very well.
 In all these books, the children are supported by friends, cousins, or siblings and range in age between 9 and 13.
-For me, the common themes are that a) children are generally seen as very capable and b) they relish in the opportunity to show how able they are to take care of themselves.
+For me, the common themes are that a) children are generally seen as very capable, and b) they relish the opportunity to show how able they are to care for themselves.